apereo/cas/docs/cas-server-documentation/release_notes/RC5.md

 - Docker Swarm support for Hazelcast has been removed from the CAS codebase.
 - Claims that are collected in a JWT Access Token are now forced to pass through attribute release policies assigned to the application definition.
 - WebAuthn registration endpoint is now able to detect and track an authenticated request using the CAS in-progress authentication attempt.
+- Internal data structures used to index registered service definitions for better querying and searching should now prevent duplicate service definitions.

 ## Library Upgrades